Award Winning Wine

 The organically grown grapes are crafted into a unique wine, which is then transferred to a wood-fired pot still for distillation.

-Below is the alcohol temperature correction calculator I use to calculate spirit strength at 20 degree celcius.
+Below is the alcohol temperature correction calculator I use to calculate spirit strength at 20 degree celsius.
 Feel free to use it yourself.

 Convert observed alcohol (% v/v) at measured temperature to 20°C.